-The U.S. economy has changed substantially over the past two decades.
-The information technology revolution alone has transformed inventory management, fostered increased globalization of trade in goods and services, and improved the efficiency of labor and goods markets.
-These and other changes have had wide-ranging effects on the economy: The magnitude of macroeconomic fluctuations has declined dramatically, estimates of the long-run growth rate of productivity have risen more than 1 percentage point, and estimates of the natural rate of unemployment have declined about 1 percentage point.
-The implications of structural change for the conduct of monetary policy have attracted increased attention from researchers and policymakers, as evidenced by the 2003 Jackson Hole conference, "Monetary Policy and Uncertainty: Adapting to a Changing Economy."
+The U.S economy has undergone substantial change over the past two decades.
+The IT revolution alone has transformed inventory management, fostered increased globalization of trade in goods and services, and improved the efficiency of labor and goods markets.
+These and other changes have had wide ranging effects on the economy: the magnitude of macroeconomic fluctuations has declined dramatically, estimates of the long-run growth rate of productivity have risen by more than a percentage points, and those of the natural rate of unemployment have declined by about a percentage point.
+The implications of structural change for the conduct of monetary policy have attracted increased attention from researchers and policymakers, as evidenced by last year's Jackson Hole conference entitled "Monetary Policy and Uncertainty: Adapting to a Changing Economy."
 The goal of this paper is to examine issues related to the design of monetary policy when structural change is a regular feature of the economy and when there is considerable uncertainty about the precise nature of the underlying process of change.

 I represent structural change by medium- and low-frequency variation in the natural rates of unemployment and interest.
-For the purpose of this paper, I define the natural rate of unemployment to be the unemployment rate consistent with a stable rate of inflation in the absence of transitory supply shocks; correspondingly, I define the natural rate of interest to be the real short-term interest rate consistent with the convergence of the unemployment rate to its natural rate in the absence of transitory demand shocks.
+For the purpose of this paper, I define the natural rate of unemployment to be the unemployment rate consistent with a stable rate of inflation in the absence of transitory supply shocks; correspondingly, I define the natural rate of interest to be the real short-term interest rate consistent with the unemployment rate converging to its natural rate in the absence of transitory demand shocks.
 I focus on shifts in natural rates because of the relatively strong evidence that they vary over time; I leave the analysis of the monetary policy implications of changes in other aspects in the economy to future research.